 11. Museum Free Days

-Boston is home to many great museums, each worth a visit in their own right.
+Boston is home to many great museums, each worth a visit in its own right.
 However, unlike our previous home base, Washington D.C., very few of them are free.
 However, several offer free entry on certain days, which is a really smart thing to take advantage of!
-The Museum of Fine Arts (MFA) offers free entry on Wednesday in the evenings from 5 pm-9 pm.
+The Museum of Fine Arts (MFA) offers free entry on Wednesdays in the evenings from 5 pm-9 pm.
 The Harvard Museum of Natural History is free for MA residents Sunday mornings from 9 am-12 pm and on Wednesdays from 3 pm-5 pm.
 The Institute of Contemporary Art is also free on Thursday evenings from 5 pm-9 pm.

 We hope you enjoyed this guide to the best free things to do in Boston!